mikepsinn/think-bynumbers-jekyll/_posts/2019-04-09-cost-benefit-analysis-to-do-list.md

 Since $18k is positive, it's time to move!  :D

 <iframe class="airtable-embed" src="https://airtable.com/embed/shrmprxcBBETN5l1v?backgroundColor=yellow&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

+### Future Value

+Now let's calculate how much better off we'll be in 20 years if we sell.
+We can invest this $18k in an index fund getting us 10% return a year.
+In 20 years this $18k will be worth $121k.

+## Opportunity Cost

+However, let's say I have a startup business that I could be working on in the time I spend moving.
+Let's calculate how much time it will take me to move.

+It will probably take about 40 hours to pack everything and another 40 hours to unpack everything and move it.
+We often underestimate, so lets double that to 160 hours of time taken.
+The median hourly rate is $27/hour.
+That's a current time cost of $4320 bringing our total Present Value down to $14k.